 Its boot space isn’t the biggest in its class but its practical square shape and 564-litre capacity should be more than enough for the odd trip to B&Q. Fold the rear seats away, however, and this space grows to an impressive 1,680 litres.

 9. BMW 5 Series Touring

 The BMW 5 Series Touring isn’t the newest executive estate on offer but it remains a practical, capable and roomy option.
 It enjoys the same comfortable ride, sharp handling and plush interior as the 5 Series saloon and comes with a similarly broad selection of efficient and sporty engines.

 Fold the rear seats down and the Touring model boasts a 1,670-litre boot.
 Smooth rails on the floor make it easy to load large items, too, while the 40/20/40 split rear bench allows you to carry two passengers and a set of skis at the same time.

 The SEAT Leon ST is a stylish, practical and affordable family car that proves an estate doesn’t have to look dull and uninspiring.
 The standard Leon’s sharp lines and curves have been carried over convincingly to the ST’s larger body.

-Its £18,695 price tag and roomy 587-litre boot help make the Leon ST an attractive and good value option.
+The Leon ST’s £18,695 price tag and roomy 587-litre boot help make the Leon ST an attractive and good value option.
 If you need to carry bigger items, the rear seats can be folded to open up a respectable 1,470 load bay.